iberniex/iberniex/README.md

-Bernard/Bernie/Ben Here.
+Hey 👋 Bernard/Bernie/Ben Here.
 Also was bernie-haxx(don't ask what happened).

-Welcome to your seasonal coding entertainment.
+Welcome to my seasonal coding entertainment.
-Next record on turntable:
+Next record on turntable 💿:
-- Anri - ***shyness boy***
+- Anri - ***I can't stop the loneliness***
 <!--
 **bernie-haxx/bernie-haxx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.